Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

 We adopt a loop momentum parametrization of the form,

 so that $\ell_1^2 = \ell_2^2 = 0$.
 The various loop spinors are then constructed from the spinors corresponding to the two mutually projecting pairs with general complex coefficients,

-In this way, massive external momenta are related to holomorphic and antiholomorphic spinors corresponding to their massless projections through $2k_i^\mu = \spab{i^\flat}{\gamma^\mu}{i^\flat}$.
+In this way, massive external momenta are related to chiral and antichiral spinors corresponding to their massless projections through $2k_i^\mu = \spab{i^\flat}{\gamma^\mu}{i^\flat}$.
 Expanded explicitly in the basis of four-vectors the two loop momenta read

 and therefore we are able to eventually fix two of the complex parameters.
 This freedom amounts sort of a gauge choice.
 We emphasize that this choice is not necessarily the same for all on-shell branches.
 In fact, this is not possible in the two-loop crossed box as opposed to the planar case \cite{Johansson:2013sda}.